XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

 which

 - solves each BH configuration in isolation
-(See the [BH README](https://bitbucket.org/fukaws/fuka/src/fukav2//codes/FUKAv2_Solvers/BH/) for more details).
+(See the [BH README](https://bitbucket.org/fukaws/fuka/src/fuka/codes/FUKAv2_Solvers/BH/) for more details).
 - obtains boosted isolated solution using the estimated `global_omega`

 At this point, the binary numerical space and fields are constructed and the isolated solutions are interpolated onto the new grid using the idea of super-imposed solutions.
 Specifically:

 - a decay parameter `w` is chosen such that `w = distance / 2 =: decay_limit`
-- the fields are interpolated such that the solutions decay exponetially away from each object as `decay_rate = exp(-(r_BH / w)^4)` where `r_BH` is the coordinate distance the respective BH
+- the fields are interpolated such that the solutions decay exponentially away from each object as `decay_rate = exp(-(r_BH / w)^4)` where `r_BH` is the coordinate distance the respective BH
 - The resulting value at a given point is then simply the sum of the background with the deviations from the background from the isolated solutions